Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-invoices/README.md

 ## Increase invoice template DB storage

 By default, the plugin uses TypeOrm's `text` to store the invoice template in the DB.
 This might not be enough, for example when you'd like to add base64 encoded images to your invoices.
+This will result in the error `ER_DATA_TOO_LONG: Data too long for column 'templateString'`.
 You can specify your DB engine with an env variable, and the plugin will resolve the correct column type:

 ```shell
 # E.g. For mysql the column type 'longtext' will be used, which supports up to 4gb